Low End Mac Reader Specials

 The time and expense of doing that right would probably keep most Mac developers from doing a top notch job of porting their wares to the Macintel, if they chose to do a port at all.

-In the end, Coursey's proposal would create a third platform that is neither Wintel nor PPC/Macintosh.
+In the end, Coursey's proposal would create a third platform that is neither Wintel (Windows/Intel) nor PowerPC/Macintosh.
 Yes, the Macintel would be able to run Windows at incredible speed, but it wouldn't be able to run existing Mac software until and unless it was ported to the new hardware.

-To give such a curious hybrid any chance of surviving, Apple would not only have to optimize OS X for the new hardware and create a compatibility environment for Windows, they'd also have to make each and every one of their free and low-cost applications available for the Macintel.
+To give such a curious hybrid any chance of surviving, Apple would not only have to optimize OS X for the new hardware and create a compatibility environment for Windows, it would also have to make each and every one of its free and low-cost applications available for the Macintel.

 You've Got Trouble